gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideCodingBasicsJSON.md

 <h2 id="parsing">Parsing JSON</h2>

-<p>You can parse JSON Strings and convert them to a <a href="/javadoc/latest/com/google/gwt/core/client/JavaScriptObject.html">JavaScriptObject</a> in GWT with a simple one liner JSNI method.
-However, you need to be careful since eval() in JavaScript can actually run code, so you need to absolutely trust the JSON String that you evaluate.</p>
+<p>You can parse JSON Strings and convert them to a <a href="/javadoc/latest/com/google/gwt/core/client/JavaScriptObject.html">JavaScriptObject</a> using <a href="http://www.gwtproject.org/javadoc/latest/com/google/gwt/core/client/JsonUtils.html">JsonUtils</a>.

 <pre class="prettyprint">
 /*
- * Takes in a trusted JSON String and evals it.
+ * Takes in a JSON String and evals it.
  * @param JSON String that you trust
- * @return JavaScriptObject that you can cast to an Overlay Type */ public static native JavaScriptObject parseJson(String jsonStr) /*-{
+ * @return JavaScriptObject that you can cast to an Overlay Type */ public static &lt;T extends JavaScriptObject&gt T parseJson(String jsonStr) {
-  return eval(jsonStr);
+  return JsonUtils.safeEval(jsonStr);
-}-*/;
+}
 </pre>

 <p>Typically, you will receive JSON data as the response text of an <a href="DevGuideServerCommunication.html#DevGuideHttpRequests">HTTP request</a>.
 Thus, you'll first have to convert